worldline/angular-training/docs/src/en/template.md

 <iframe height='500' width='100%' src="https://stackblitz.com/fork/github/ocunidee/atpw-event-binding?ctl=1&embed=1&file=src/app/app.component.html&hideNavigation=1&title=Event%20binding"></iframe>

 ## @let block
 The `@let` block serves to define a local variable that can be reused across the template.
 It will be re-evaluated everytime change detection is executed.
 The variables declared with `@let`, can be used after they have been declared and within the bound of the same scope and nested scopes.
+It is particularly useful for evaluating data only once and reusing it throughout the template.

 ```html
 <!-- Use with a template variable referencing an element -->